brushing-git/Fitting-Distributions-Project/README.md

 $$ l(\theta) = \underset{\theta, m}{\arg \max} P(x_{0}, \dots, x_{n}  |  \theta; m) $$

-Typically, an important assumption in MLE is that data are independent and identically distributed.
-I followed this practice, which enables an easy computation of the likelihoods for each data sample.
+Typically, the log-likelihood is used, and an important assumption in MLE is that data are independent and identically distributed.
+I followed these practices, which enables an easy computation of the likelihoods for each data sample.

 The hypothetical models I considered were the *uniform*, *normal (Gaussian)*, and *exponential* distributions.
 A nice feature of MLE is that in the case of these hypotheses, MLE estimates can be computed analytically.
 I wrote custom code in python to do this, though in practice one would typically rely upon a library such as `scipy.stats`.